zhon/mockist-style-javascript-tdd-kata/README.md

 };

 ```
-Thanks for getting rid of 'Martin'; you noticed a different test suddenly failed? **I know, I should fix it by splitting the function.
-I just don't want to do it.
-I will defer it.**
+Thanks for getting rid of 'Martin'; you noticed a different test suddenly failed? **Yes.
+To fix it, I need to fire a ``submit`` event and I don't know how to do that.
+I will let the acceptance tests cover it for now.
+In the mean time, I will skip this test.**

 ```js